aDDM-Toolbox/.github/profile/README.md

 ## Documentation

-The toolboxes are offered in multiple languages.
-To visit the documentation for the version you're interested in visit https://addm-toolbox.github.io/.
+The toolboxes are offered in multiple languages (Julia, C++ and CUDA).
+You can find usage examples and tutorials for the toolbox version you're interested in at https://addm-toolbox.github.io/.

 ## Contribution guidelines